PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/ComputerVisionDataCollection.md

 > A human can probably quickly learn to distinguish between beer and wine, with just a few samples.
 He will have to try different wines quite more often to distinguish between 5-6 different sorts of red wines, and for many humans it will be challenging to learn to distinguish between 50 different flavors of red wines.
 At least one will have to practice a lot.
 Similarly, neural networks would quickly be able to distinguish between elephants and cats, but they would need many more samples to classify 30 different animals ([Source](https://cloud.google.com/vision/automl/object-detection/docs/prepare)).

-The researchers at Google recommend having '... at least 100 training samples per class if you have distinctive and few classes, and more than 200 training samples if the classes are more nuanced and you have more than 50 different classes'([Source](https://cloud.google.com/vision/automl/object-detection/docs/prepare)).
+The researchers at Google recommend having '... at least 100 training samples per class if you have distinctive and few classes, and more than 200 training samples if the classes are more nuanced and you have more than 50 different classes' ([Source](https://cloud.google.com/vision/automl/object-detection/docs/prepare)).

-Joseph Redmon one of the creators of the YOLO algorithm, even states that you need a minimum of 2000 * number of classes for your model to reach optimal accuracy:
+Joseph Redmon one of the creators of the original YOLO algorithm, even states that you need a minimum of 2000 * number of classes for your model to reach optimal accuracy:

 > For each object which you want to detect - there must be at least 1 similar object in the Training dataset with about the same: shape, side of object, relative size, angle of rotation, tilt, illumination.
 So desirable that your training dataset include images with objects at different: scales, rotations, lightings, from different sides, on different backgrounds - you should preferably have 2000 different images for each class or more, and you should train 2000*classes iterations or more ([Source](https://github.com/AlexeyAB/darknet#how-to-improve-object-detection)).